 - More examples pending.

-Contact us for more information about retaining market research services.
+Contact us for more information about using our market research services.